-When it comes to hosting holiday gatherings, it can be difficult making sure everyone feels involved and occupied while they eat.
+When it comes to hosting holiday gatherings, it can be difficult making sure everyone feels involved and occupied.
 That’s why I’ve put together a few ways to entertain your guests—both children and adults—during your time together.
 Even better?
 These activities are more than just entertainment; they’re the perfect way to show gratitude for one another as the year comes to an end.
 Enjoy!

 Create a Gratitude Tree